 33% of Arkansas households rent their primary residences.
 That’s about 378,000 households.
 Given the Natural State’s well-deserved reputation for natural beauty and rural areas, that many renters can put pressure on the rental market.
 While development in the state is on the rise, new apartment community starts lag behind those in the rest of the country.
 Many renters don’t live in traditional apartments.
 Are they still eligible for a policy?

-Arkansas renters insurance in 2020 is very different from the policies of old.
-Not only is the coverage more broad, but the types of eligible dwellings have increased.
+Arkansas renters insurance in 2021is very different from the policies of old.
+Not only is the coverage broader, but the types of eligible dwellings have increased.
 You can get a policy in almost any living situation.
-If you rent a home, or even part of a home, you’re able to get renters insurance in Arkansas.
+If you rent a home or even part of a home, you’re able to get renters insurance in Arkansas.
 If you rent a room, or stay with family, or have some other living situation that you don’t own, you’re eligible.

 Renters insurance in Arkansas isn’t just for those who live in apartments.
 If you’re concerned that the type of dwelling in which you live might make it difficult to get insurance, why not give an insurance expert a call?
 Effective Coverage insurance experts are happy to answer your questions and explain what’s available in your area, for your individual situation.